-- Post-professional Bachelor of Science in Respiratory Care The post-professional bachelor's degree is for practicing respiratory therapists with a previous AS degree in respiratory therapy who want to continue their education and obtain a bachelor of science in respiratory care.
+- Post-Professional Bachelor of Science in Respiratory Care The post-professional bachelor's degree is for practicing respiratory therapists with a previous AS degree in respiratory therapy.
+They want to continue their education and obtain a bachelor of science in respiratory care.

 - Master of Science in Respiratory Care: The MSRC program is for individuals who wants to pursue graduate work in the field of cardiopulmonary sciences.

 - Polysomnography Certificate: The polysomnography certificate is for individuals who are interested in the field of sleep medicine.
-If you are interested in becoming a respiratory therapist and sleep therapist/technologist, please contact us and we will set up the right program for you!
+If you are interested in becoming a respiratory therapist and sleep therapist/technologist, please contact us.
+We will set up the right program for you.

 Program Accreditation Information

-- Only the Entry Level Bachelor of Science Respiratory care program accreditation is provided by the Commission on Accreditation for Respiratory Care (CoARC) 1248 Harwood Road, Bedford, Texas, 76021-4244. www.coarc.com.
+- The entry level Bachelor of Science respiratory care accreditation is provided by the Commission on Accreditation for Respiratory Care (CoARC).
+Address: 1248 Harwood Road, Bedford, Texas, 76021-4244. www.coarc.com.
 The Advanced Practitioner- Respiratory Care Bachelor of Science degree advancement program is not CoARC accredited.